Fake Schwarzschild and Kerr black holes: Fake Kerr black holes

-We have shown that at least the DEC is violated inside a fake Kerr black hole in this construction.
-For example, we consider a mass function in the interior region $r<r_{\rm h(+)}$ given by
+As we have shown that the DEC is inevitably violated near the horizon $r=r_{\rm h(+)}$, we seek a model of fake Schwarzschild-Kerr black holes that satisfies the WEC and SEC everywhere.
+We consider the following three different mass functions in the region $r\le r_{\rm h(+)}$;

-which is characterized by a non-negative constant $q$ and positive constants $M$ and $m_{2+q}$.
-With this mass function for the interior, there is a ring-like curvature singularity at $(r,\theta)=(0,\pi/2)$ and the metric is at least $C^{1,1}$ on the event horizon $r=r_{\rm h(+)}$.
-While the NEC, WEC, and SEC are satisfied everywhere, the DEC is satisfied only in the region of $r\le 2r_{\rm h(+)}/(3+q)$.
-Thus, the region of the DEC violation is minimal for $q=0$, with which the metric is $C^{1,1}$ on the event horizon.
+where $M$ and $m_{2+q}$ are positive constants and $q$ is a non-negative constant.
+For any of these mass functions, the metric (\ref{Doran}) in the Doran coordinates is $C^{1+q,1}$ at $r=r_{\rm h(+)}$ for integer $q$ and $C^{[2+q]}$ for non-integer $q$.
+While we assume $q\ge 0$, the mass functions (\ref{m-WEC2}) and (\ref{m-WEC}) with $q=-1$ become